Whether you are prepping for armageddon or prepping your budget, living off the grid can be a dream come true to many.

 Plus, there is freedom in living a completely self-sufficient lifestyle, and you can’t put a dollar sign on freedom.

-But you can’t forget the disadvantages of going off-grid either.
+However, you can’t forget the disadvantages of going off-grid either.
 You may have to move because a lot of places will not allow you to be completely off-the-grid, unless you are choosing to go solar, add a well, etc.

 Also, if you have a family, you need to consider your children’s well being in this process.
 Though going off-grid is appealing and the ‘roughing it’ method is obviously more cost-effective, a lot of states frown upon children living this type of lifestyle.
 You could easily be heading for legal trouble.
 So take all of your local laws into consideration before taking the off-grid plunge.